 - In the event of a remake, players must play the same deck.

 - If a player’s client fails to load after deck selection, then the match must be restarted.

 - If a player disconnects and is not able to reconnect to the game, the disconnect will be treated as a loss for the one who lost the connection, unless both participants agree to play a rematch.

 - A player must wait at least two minutes in the game to allow for his opponent to reconnect and continue if both players agree.

-- All matches will be played on the Europe server.
+- All matches will be played on the EU server.

-- In the event of a draw (both players die at the same time), that game must be replayed by both players with the *exact same legends*.
+- In the event of a draw (both players die at the same time), that game must be replayed by both players with the *exact same decks*.